fentosc/starter-hugo-academic/content/publication/lf2022/index.md

 abstract: This note

 # Summary.
 An optional shortened abstract.
 summary: This note focuses on some features of Mexico's labor market that, in our view, are crucial to understand the effects of NAFTA-USMCA on wage in Mexico.
-In our assessment, we find that: Despite NAFTA,
+In our assessment we find that (i) Despite NAFTA, average wages in Mexico did not increase from their pre-NAFTA levels, although in its absence they would have been marginally lower. (ii) So long as Mexico's current domestic regulations remain -particularly those pertaining to labor and social insurance- it is unlikely that the U.S.-Mexico-Canada Agreement (USMCA), the trade pact that superseded NAFTA in 2019, will lead to higher average wages. (iii) If the USMCA increases labor costs significantly in the USMCA-related segment of the economy, aggregate productivity in Mexico may suffer.

 tags:
 - Source Themes